-It is supposed that the separate species of the pygmy hippopotamus used to live Nigeria until 20th century but its existence is still questioned.
-The Nigerian subspecies was not observed at wild or captured.
+It is supposed that the separate species of the pygmy hippopotamus used to live in Nigeria until the 20th century but its existence is still questioned.
+The Nigerian subspecies was not observed in the wild or captured.
 All research and species observed are hippopotamus from Liberia living in the zoo there.
 The Nigerian subspecies was classified as Choeropsis liberiensis heslopi.
 Probably, it used to stay in the Niger River Delta, mainly close to Port Harcourt.
 Everything points that the heslopi subspecies is contemporary extinct.

 This representative of the Hippopotamidae lives in forests and swamps of West Africa, mainly Liberia, although some populations are seen in Guinea, Sierra Leone and Ivory Coast.

 Its built is very similar to its big relative – the common hippopotamus (Hippopotamus amphibius).
-It has the portly frame with four stubby legs equipped with four toes.
+It has a portly frame with four stubby legs equipped with four toes.
 The pygmy hippo is half as tall as the common hippopotamus and it weighs ¼ as much as its big relative.
-An adult pygmy hippopotamus is 150-177 cm long, 75-83 cm tall at shoulders and they weigh from 180 to 275kg.
+An adult pygmy hippopotamus is 150-177 cm long (59-69 in), 75-83 cm (29 – 33 in) tall at shoulders and they weigh from 180 to 275 kg (397 – 606 lb).

 The skin is brown or greenish-black, but the lower body is creamy or grayish.
 The epidermis is very similar to the common hippo’s – it is thin and the skin is only a few centimeters thick.

 The skin emits a specific pink substance, which makes the animal become pinkish.
 This secretion is the ‘blood sweat’ but it has nothing in common with the first or the second word.
 The substance is highly alkaline and is believed to have antiseptic and sun screening properties.